Methotrexate is a type of chemotherapy. It's a treatment for a number of different types of cancer.

 You have the injection into a muscle, usually into your buttock or upper thigh.

 Injection into your spinal fluid

 Your doctor injects the drug into the fluid around your spinal cord during a lumbar puncture.
-The side effects may be less with this way of having methotrexate but it can cause a headache, sleepiness, back or shoulder pain, temporary shaking, irritability and confusion.
+The side effects may be less with this way of having methotrexate but it can cause:

 When you have methotrexate